CKs-Technology-News/PrivacyTools/README.md

 ### [Chromebook OS alternatives](#chromebook-os-alternatives)
 - [Cadmium](https://github.com/Maccraft123/Cadmium) – A Linux distribution to liberate ARM Chromebooks, Cadmium, aims at providing a stable (and mainline) Linux experience for selected Google Chromebook devices.
-- [CloudReady](https://www.neverware.com/) – Same like Chrome OS the OS is based on Chromium OS, it requires minimum 2 GB RAM and 16 GB storage.
+- [CloudReady](https://www.neverware.com/) – Same like ChromeOS the OS is based on Chromium OS, it requires minimum 2 GB RAM and 16 GB storage.
 [Dual-Boot is not supported](https://guide.neverware.com/supported-devices/).
 - [GalliumOS](https://wiki.galliumos.org/Hardware_Compatibility) – To run GalliumOS, your ChromeOS device needs firmware support for Legacy/BIOS or UEFI booting.
 - [OpenFyde](https://openfyde.io/) – Chromium OS with or without Google.